eGUIDE/eguide-consumption-api/docs/_welcome.md

 # eGUIDE Consumption API Developer Documentation

 eGUIDE’s energy consumption is available to the public.
-Currently in beta release, please contact info@eguide.io to request access to the API.
+Please contact info@eguide.io to request access to the API.

 This API provides access to consumption prediction estimates developed from models trained with data from multiple countries.
 These estimates can easily be integrated into energy system planning tools thus enabling better incorporation of realistic consumption estimates and hypotheticals into electricity planning processes.